FctsFxns/schultzen-web/_works/NomadasTranseuntesErrantes.md

 ---
 **Nomads, transients and wanderers, an odyssey in objects** was launched for the first time at the [International AIDS congres in Munich](https://www.iasociety.org/conferences/aids2024/programme/global-village).
 It was presented by Aura Roig, Silvie Ojeda and myself at a [Stattpark Olga](https://olga089.de/2024/07/20/eine-odysee-in-objekten-mittwoch-24-7-trash-test-donnerstag-25-7/), an alternative cultural melting spot and place to shelter trucks for living.

 The suitcase was build and presented with the support of many people.
-Lars gets a special mentioning for the exellent and perfectly fitting woodwork.
+[Lars Petrova Taylor](https://www.maker-community.org/) gets a special mentioning for the exellent and perfectly fitting woodwork.

 ![image](/media/images/Nomads3.jpg)
 ![image](/media/images/Nomads5.jpg)